 Ultimately, if you attempt these things, you're preventing yourself from looking at your phone, which is a win in my book.

 Now, in the world of 'self help' there is an implicit belief that you will solve things for life.
 That changes are forever and that each day can be the same as the day before and the day after will be like today.
 In reality, life is about ups and downs, wins and losses.
 Seasons.
-Some days, you will have an easy time it all.
+Some days, you will have an easy time of it all.
 Other days, you will feel like shit and retreat to the comfort of your phone, tips be damned.
 Maybe weeks will pass and then you will regress.
 Life is about trendlines, not permanence, so don't worry about it.